 495. The Unity of Christ's Character.
 (1) The total impression ("der Gesammteindruck") of Christ's personality is, first, that his was a perfectly harmonious character.
 In him all virtues were finely balanced and the three manifestations of personality, intellect, feeling and will, were perfectly correlated.
-He was love, but also truth : merciful. but just: firm, but not obstinate: strong, but gentle: tender. but not effeminate; courageous, but never rash.
+He was love, but also truth; merciful, but just; firm, but not obstinate; strong, but gentle; tender, but not effeminate; courageous, but never rash.
 Ordinary men are in constant danger of extremes.
-From enthusiasm they run into fanaticism and intolerance. from firmness into harshness, from mildness into weakness.
+From enthusiasm they run into fanaticism and intolerance, from firmness into harshness, from mildness into weakness.
 On account of the even balance of his faculties we cannot attribute to Jesus any one of the four temperaments.
-"He was neither sanguine. like Peter: nor choleric, like Paul; nor melancholic, like John: nor phlegmatic, like James.
+"He was neither sanguine, like Peter; nor choleric, like Paul; nor melancholic, like John; nor phlegmatic, like James.
 He combined the vivacity without the levity of the sanguine, the vigor without the violence of the choleric, the seriousness without the austerity of the melancholic, the calmness without the apathy of the phlegmatic temperament."
 (Schaff, Person of Christ.)
 (2) The gospels portray him, negatively, as a sinless and positively as a perfect man.
-This was his own conviction and the testimony of friends and foes: the Baptist, Peter, Judas, Pilate and his wife, the malefactor and centurion, the false witnesses (1 Peter 2:22:2 Cor.
-5:21: I John 3:5; Heb.
+This was his own conviction and the testimony of friends and foes: the Baptist.
+Peter.
+Judas.
+Pilate and his wife, the malefactor and centurion, the false witnesses (I Peter 2:22:2 Cor.
+5:21; I John 3:5; Heb.
 4:15; 7:26).
 He is intolerant of evil.
 He never prayed for, but bestows, pardon.
 More than this: it is moral perfection, absolute goodness that he possesses according to the gospel story.
-"No one is good but the father" (Matt.
-19:17) does not contradict this.
+"One there is who is good."
+"None is good save one, even God" (Mk.
+10:18), does not contradict this.
 Here Jesus refused the attribute, because the speaker regarded him as a mere man.
-Both these qualities constituted his spiritual-mindedness, by which we mean the general bend of thought and motive toward divine things.
+Both these qualities constituted his spiritualmindedness, by which we mean the general bend of thought and motive toward divine things.
 He moves habitually in the realm of heavenly realities.
-Proofs of this are too abundant to be specific in detail.
+Proofs of this are too abundant to be specified in detail.
 (3) Jesus was a strong man of commanding personality.
-As such he produced in others admiration (Luke 23:40,47); astonishment (Matt.
-7:28; Mark 7:37; 9:15); shame (Luke 13:7; John 8:9); confidence (Luke 18:37); fear and hatred (Luke 8: 37; John 11: 53).
+As such he produced in others admiration (Luke 23:40, 47); astonishment (Matt.
+7:28; Mark 7:37; 9:15); shame (Luke 13:7; John 8:9); confidence (Luke 18:37); fear and hatred (Luke 8:37; John 11:53).
 By his power of personality he drew the good and repulsed bad men.
+"Follow me,"

-"Follow me," he said to the disciples, and they felt a strange fascination which drew them towards him.
-The bitter hatred of his enemies indicates power, for we cannot hate a weakling. much as we may despise him.
+he said to the disciples, and they felt a strange fascination which drew them towards him.
 The paintings which make him appear subdued and effeminate are not true to the colors furnished by those who saw him every day.
-(A) As a result of all these perfections even the world has considered him a truly areat man in the most comprehensive sense of the term.
+(4) As a result of all these perfections even the world has considered him a truly great man in the most comprehensive sense of the term.
 The better he was known the readier was his superiority acknowledged.
 Notice the testimonials by the Baptist, ("He is greater than I"), by his mother, brothers, Peter, the other disciples, popular opinion.
 In his enemies the growing respect expressed itself in growing hatred.
 Finally it must not be overlooked that Jesus was great in all things that pertain to perfect manliness, while others are often only great artists, great conquerors, great statesmen, but small men.
 In contrast with the jealousy, pettiness and malice of his friends and foes, Christ's greatness shines forth gloriously.
 "Behold the Man!"